20arnav/ShippingCostAPI/README.md

 # ShippingCostAPI
-Deployable code on Vercel to calculate benchmark shipping costs
+Deployable code on Vercel to calculate benchmark shipping cost